Isomorphism Classes of Generating Sets: Introduction

 For example, Kunen \cite{kunen} used an iteration of Mathias forcing relative to an ultrafilter from \cite{MathiasHappyFamily} to construct ultrafilters on $\omega$ with generating sets which are $\subseteq^*$-decreasing of any desired ordinal length of uncountable cofinality $\lambda$, these are called simple $P_\lambda$-points.
 Kunen used this to separate the ultrafilter number $\mathfrak{u}$ from the continuum, where $\mathfrak{u}$ is defined to be the least cardinality of a generating set for a uniform ultrafilter on $\omega$.
 Our main construction generalizes Kunen's construction to form generating sets of more complex types.
-In particular, we prove the following consistency result: \begin{theorem} Assume GCH and let $\lambda_0,\lambda_1$ be cardinals of uncountable cofinality.
-Then there is a ccc forcing extension in which there is an ultrafilter $U$ on $\omega$, with a $\subseteq^*$-generating set $\mathcal{B}\subseteq U$ such that $(\mathcal{B},\supseteq^*)\simeq \lambda_0\times\lambda_1$. \end{theorem} The proof uses non-linear iterations of Mathias forcing.
+In particular, we prove the following consistency result: \begin{theorem} Let $\lambda_0<\lambda_1$ be cardinals of uncountable cofinality.
+Then there is a ($\lambda_1^+$-directed closed)$\ast$ccc forcing extension in which there is an ultrafilter $U$ on $\omega$, with a $\subseteq^*$-generating set $\mathcal{B}\subseteq U$ such that $(\mathcal{B},\supseteq^*)\simeq \lambda_0\times\lambda_1$. \end{theorem} The proof uses non-linear iterations of Mathias forcing.
 Such iterations were considered before by Hechler \cite{Hechler} who proved a similar result to obtain dominating families in the structure $(\omega^\omega,\leq^*)$.
 Several results in the spirit of Hechler can be found in the literature \cite{Barnabas,BurkeKada,BARTOSZYNSKIKada}.
 Blass and Shelah \cite{BlassShelah} considered a non-linear iteration involving Mathias forcing, however, the Mathias component only really appears in one dimension of this construction.
 The major difficulty, however, is to obtain at the end of the process (i.e. iteration) a uniform ultrafilter.
+Milovich \cite[Thm.
+5.10]{MilovichNeoterian}, produced via traditional linear iteration an ultrafilter $U$ on $\omega$ which is generated by a set $\mathcal{B}$ isomorphic to a cofinal subset of $\lambda_0\times\lambda_1$.